lilliputten/lilliputten.github.io-v1/!Patches/bem-react-core/README.md

 > @since 2018.02.23, 23:35
 > @version 2018.02.23, 23:35

-# Pathcing for dev version of react
+# Pathcing for use dev version of react

 Modifiyng the `main` entry in `package.json`.